 Deputy Chief Glenn Johnson

-In 2001, Deputy Chief Johnson graduated from the Massachusetts Firefighting Academy Career Recruit Program at the top of his class.
-He is also a graduate of the UMASS Donahue Institutes Chief Fire Officer Management Training Program.
-He holds a bachelor’s degree in business marketing from the University of Massachusetts Dartmouth and a master’s degree in public administration from Anna Maria College.
-For his heroic measures during a building fire, Deputy Chief Johnson was given Medal of Bravery on February 14, 2013.
+In 2001 Deputy Chief Johnson graduated from the Massachusetts Firefighting Academy Career Recruit Program at the top of his class earning the Richard N. Bangs Award for Outstanding Student in the graduating class.
+He is also a graduate of the UMASS Donahue Institutes Chief Fire Officer Management Training Program, holds a bachelor’s degree in business marketing from the University of Massachusetts Dartmouth and a master’s degree in public administration from Anna Maria College.
+For his heroic measures during a structure fire which aided in the rescue of a firefighter, Deputy Chief Johnson was given the Medal of Bravery on February 14, 2013.